Dewansh-dp/todo-cli/Readme.md

 -  `id`: Unique identifier for the todo
 -  `task`: Description of the task
 -  `done`: Boolean indicating if the task is completed

+## Contribution

+This one is for the practice purpose feel free to contribute